Transactional Analysis: Therapy, Theory and Examples

 Transactional Analysis: this article explains the Transactional Analysis, developed by Eric Berne in a practical way.
-After reading it, you will understand the basics of this powerful communication skills theory.
+It also gives examples and covers Transactional Analysis Therapy, the different egos, the role of strokes and two communication levels Berne distinguishes.
+After reading, you will understand the basics of this powerful communication skills theory.

 What is Transactional Analysis?

 Transactional Analysis (TA) is part of social psychology and was developed by the Canadian psychiatrist Eric Berne in 1958.